JesseZhuang/SystemDesign/DDIA/ch05.replication/notes.md

 If you have users around the world, you might want to have servers at various locations worldwide so that each user can be served from a datacenter that is geographically close to them.
 That avoids the users having to wait for network packets to travel halfway around the world.

+Disconnected operation

+Allowing an application to continue working when there is a network interruption.

 ## II.1 Scaling to Higher Load

 If all you need is to scale to higher load, the simplest approach is to buy a more powerful machine (sometimes called **vertical scaling or scaling up**).
 Many CPUs, many RAM chips, and many disks can be joined together under one operating system, and a fast interconnect allows any CPU to access any part of the memory or disk.
 In this kind of shared-memory architecture, all the components can be treated as a single machine.
 (In a large machine, although any CPU can access any part of memory, some banks of memory are closer to one CPU than to others (this is called nonuniform memory access, or NUMA).
 To make efficient use of this architecture, the processing needs to be broken down so that each CPU mostly accesses memory that is nearby—which means that **partitioning is still required**, even when ostensibly running on one machine.)